SubstrateGaming/Substrate.NET.Toolchain/Tools/Ajuna.DotNet/README.md

 Ajuna.DotNet implements the command line utility to scaffold build substrate storage services and clients.

 ## Getting Started
-This tool is automatically being installed and configured when scaffolding a new SDK project with `dotnet new ajuna`.
+This tool is automatically installed and configured when scaffolding a new SDK project with `dotnet new ajuna`.

 ## Usage
 The command `dotnet ajuna update` updates your generated classes to the newest version.
-Use this if you're updating the toolchain to a newer version to re-generate all the classes.
+Use this to update the toolchain to a more recent version to re-generate all the classes.

 The command `dotnet ajuna upgrade` is used if: